VerebicsPeter/DataSet/notes/refactoring.md

 # Refactoring ideas

-## 'Advanced' refactorings to implement
+## "Advanced" refactorings to implement

 - extract variable (extract a complex expression into a variable)
 - extract methods/functions (extracting a block of code into a new funtion)